A primer on semiconvex functions in general potential theories: Comparison with constant coefficients and sufficient monotonicity

 respectively.
-These two cones do admit a (quadratic) $C^2$-strictly $\call M$-subharmonic function $\psi$ on every bounded domain $\Omega$, as shown in Theorem 6.6 of \cite{chlp}.
-Moreover, the two cones in \eqref{elem_cones} are two members of a {\em fundamental family} of monotonicity cone subequations which are generated by double and triple intersections of $\call M(\call P)$ above, $ \call M(\call N) := \call N \times \R^n \times \call S(n)$ and three one-parameter cones:
+These two cones do admit a (quadratic) $C^2$-strictly $\call M$-subharmonic function $\psi$ on every bounded domain $\Omega$, as shown in \cite[Theorem~6.6]{chlp}.
+Moreover, the two cones in \eqref{elem_cones} are two members of a {\em fundamental family} of monotonicity cone subequations which are generated by double and triple intersections of $\call M(\call P)$ above, $ \call M(\call N) \defeq \call N \times \R^n \times \call S(n)$ and the three one-parameter cones\sid{subequation (constraint set)!monotonicity cone!fundamental family}